sjbilardi/romulus-5/README.md

 Competition code for the MathWorks Mission on Mars Robot Challenge This Simulink project contains the files for the Mathworks Mars Rover robot competition 2015.

+#### 3/18/2016

+Added the ability to avoid walls and go around individual objects in front of the rover.
+Currently fine tuning these parameters.
+Also adding:

+* present path to follow.
+Consists of a main outer loop and inner loop inside the arena.
+* ability to better reach targets near the edge of the camera's field of view.
+* better object detection during avoidance maneuvers and continuation of path after reach target location.

 #### 3/17/2016

 There are three distance measurements, measured 25$^\circ$ apart from each other.
 These will be used to determine if a wall is present if front of the rover.